-Eligibility/Requirements: -Be an active, communicant member of a Lutheran congregation -Be a freshmen, sophomore, or junior at an accredited college/university -Have a minimum 3.0 GPA -Have a career objective in the [...]
+Eligibility/Requirements: Be an active, communicant member of a Lutheran congregation.
+Be a freshmen, sophomore, or junior at an accredited college/university.
+Have a minimum 3.0 GPA.
+Have a career objective in the field of [...]
 More

 Up to two scholarships will be awarded each year to Lutheran high school seniors pursuing a post-secondary degree in any academic area that will prepare them to serve and support people with intellectual and developmental disabilities.

 Eligibility: -Be an active member of a Lutheran congregation -Be classified as a senior -Minimum 3.0 GPA

 For more information and to apply, visit the [...]
 More